 What we’re doing to improve accessibility

 We will be running regular accessibility checks and ensure that new content added to the website meets accessibility requirements.
-We will be publishing a roadmap shortly, which will provide detail on how we plan to improve accessibility for this website.

 Preparation of this accessibility statement